-Yes, you can sue a school if your child has E. coli food poisoning and his or her illness can be linked to the school, public or private.
+Yes, you can sue a school if your child has E. coli food poisoning and his or her illness can be linked to the school, whether it’s public or private.
 Your family’s food poisoning lawsuit can seek money damages for your child’s severe pain and suffering, and parents who have suffered financial loss, including lost wages, also have a claim and can seek compensation.
+Contact our lawyers at 1-888-377-8900 toll free or use our free consultation form.

 Alameda Montessori Outbreak